Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 ARFID parent/carer Q&A 6-7pm

-ARFID parent/carer Q&A 5.45-7pmThere were several references to support and further information during these events.
+ARFID parent/carer Q&A 5.45-7pmThere were several resources for further support that were mentioned during these events.
 All these resources can be found under the different headings on this website.

-The events were evaluated and the NEY-Regional Mental Health Team are currently considering how future events could be run.
-They are also working to incorporate the publics feedback and views on what further training professionals in our area need.
+The events were evaluated, and the NEY-Regional Mental Health Team are currently considering how future events could be run.

 -